tu-delft-library/rdm101-book/_sources/practice/week1.md

-# Suggested Exercise - Data Flow Map 1
+# Exercise: Data Flow Map 1

 During this course we encourage our learners to work on their own research data management strategy and reflect on different themes based on the data they expect to collect/produce.